Given a square matrix, calculate the absolute difference between the sums of its diagonals.

 Function description

-Complete the function in the editor below.
+Complete the function with the following parameter:

 Return